brycemcd/tallies/README.md

 The lambda function handles intents from the Alexa skill and pushes messages onto an SQS queue.
 Another python script takes messages off that queue and stuff them into a database.

+A consumer of the queue picks messages off the queue and persists them into a data store.